mikelxc/Workarounds-for-ARM-mac/README.md

-# Workarounds for ARM-based Apple-Silicon Mac
+# Workarounds and Setups for ARM-based Apple-Silicon Mac
 Updated with MacBook Pro (16 inch, M1 Max, 2021) Tested on macOS Monterey (12.0)

 Created on Nov 17, 2020 Last update: Oct 26, 2021